kuttaineh/unknotted/README.md

 >is because things are being loved en people are being used.”
 >
 >― John Green, [Looking for Alaska](https://g.co/kgs/1c9M6h)

+Government needs to remove its practice of draing revenue from labor and durable taxible goods because the act cuts into the expression and production of each.
+Instead it shall have to seek its funds from the rent of natural resources via appropriately assessed extraction fees and location-value taxation.
+[FICA](https://personal-finance.extension.org/what-is-fica-tax-and-how-is-it-calculated/) (minus Income tax deductions) but sales, capital gains, and income tax except for that portion of rental income which comes from location-value, and tariffs need to be abolished.

 # Conclusion
 Focus needs to be on the actual means; and the means must not be divided into the oppositional reductionist form so that greater focus may rest upon the source of all and the work of the love of all.